-Sunday 7th July is World Chocolate Day.
-To celebrate that we're sharing our recipe for these sustainable, environmentally-friendly chocolate brownies.
+Tuesday, 7th July is World Chocolate Day.
+To celebrate this day, we're sharing our recipe for these sustainable, environmentally-friendly chocolate brownies.
 They're soft, gooey, and - best of all - good for the planet!

 - Serves up-to 12